 The bedrock groundwater quality was compared to Ontario Drinking Water Standards (ODWS), as applicable.
 Sodium and chloride exceed ODWS at background bedrock monitor 5-96 due to road salt effects.
-There are no other exceedances of ODWS in 2017 for the bedrock groundwater monitors for the parameters tested (except for iron, previously discussed).
+Monitor 15A-01 exceeded the chloride ODWS in June 2018, possible due to influences from construction activities in the area.
+There are no other exceedances of ODWS in 2018 for the bedrock groundwater monitors for the parameters tested (except for iron, previously discussed).